filswan/swan-doc/run-swan-provider/overview.md

 * RPC lending via Pocket network
 * more to come

-The service FilSwan provides helps storage providers connect to the Web3 service market, making the Web3 service offering ultimately easier.
+The service Swan provides helps storage providers connect to the Web3 service market, making the Web3 service offering ultimately easier.

 Typical Web3 markets are: